variantstudios/compasshighschool.org/pages/pac/index.md

 ### Are You a Parent Coordinator?

 Please [email](mailto:pac@compassfortcollins.org?subject=Agenda%20Item)&nbsp;items you want included in the next PAC Meeting Agenda by the Thursday PRIOR to the PAC meeting.
 If you are unable to attend and have an update to share, [email](mailto:pac@compassfortcollins.org?subject=Agenda%20Item) the Communications Coordinator by the Thursday prior.
-If at any time a Parent Coordinator needs to get a message out, he/she simply contacts the&nbsp;[Communication Coordinator](mailto:pac@compassfortcollins.org)—preferably providing 48 hours advance notice.
+If at any time a Parent Coordinator needs to get a message out, he/she simply contacts the&nbsp;[Communications Coordinator](mailto:pac@compassfortcollins.org)—preferably providing 48 hours advance notice.

 ### Passive Fundraising

-Funds raised by PAC are used to supplement events for students and parents as well as for the needs of the school.
+Funds raised by PAC are used to supplement school and PAC activities.
 Passive fundraisers are the easiest way to “give” and require little effort.
-Three such fundraisers we participate in are Caps4Cash, BoxTops and King Soopers Reloadable Gift Cards.
+Three such fundraisers we participate in areCaps4Cash, BoxTops and the King Soopers Community Rewards Program.

 **Morning Fresh Caps4Cash + BoxTops:&nbsp;**Squirrel away Morning Fresh Dairy milk caps and cut out those Box Tops for Education and bring them in to the front office where we have a collection bins for them.
 Please neatly trim box tops, ensuring date on box top is not cut off nor expired.

-**King Soopers Community Rewards Program:**

-Thank you Compass friends and families for supporting our school by participating in the King Soopers Community Rewards Program.
+**King Soopers Community Rewards Program:**&nbsp;Thank you Compass friends and families for supporting our school by participating in the King Soopers Community Rewards Program.
 Once properly set up (following the steps below), your King Soopers loyalty SooperCard (or phone number/Alternate ID) is all that's needed to earn up to 5% back on all grocery purchases.

 **IF YOU&nbsp;****ALREADY** **HAVE A LOYALTY CARD&nbsp;****AND** **A KING SOOPERS ONLINE ACCOUNT:**